espocrm/documentation/docs/development/extension-packages.md

 # Making extension package

+!!! note

+    It's recommended to use the [ext-template](#template-repository) repository for extension development.

 Extensions allow you to add extra functionality to EspoCRM.
 They can be installed at Administrator panel.

 The file structure of the package: